-The Clover Courier is typically available on the 1st of the month for download from the Extension Dunn County Website (dunn.extension.wisc.edu).
+The Clover Courier is typically sent on the 1st of the month through the Emma emailing system.
 This newsletter contains information on upcoming county, state, and national opportunities and includes reports on events already held by members and clubs.
 It is a handy reference and contains educational information.
-Please read it carefully as soon as you can download it.
-If you would like to contribute to the newsletter, please email Luisa your information by the 25th of the month preceding the newsletter.
+Please read it so you can stay informed!
+If you would like to contribute to the newsletter, please email the 4-H Educator your information by the 25th of the month preceding the newsletter.
 We welcome your pictures, artwork, and stories!